-7.3 Incident Event Log (and site Diary /log)
+7.3 Evotix Event Log (and site Diary /log)

-Environmental incidents, occurrences, breaches of permit etc. shall be recorded on the electronic SHE (Assure©) Event Log with any action logs generated must be completed by the deadline date.
-If the date is passed and the action has not been completed then this will flag red and appear on the electronic weekly report viewed by senior management.
+Environmental incidents, occurrences, breaches of permit etc. shall be recorded on the electronic SHE Evotix Event Log with any actions generated completed by the deadline date.
+If the date is passed and the action not completed then this will go red and appear on the weekly report to senior management.